kubevirt/user-guide/docs/operations/hotplug_volumes.md

 $ virtctl addvolume vmi-fedora --volume-name=example-volume-hotplug --serial=1234567890
 ```

-The serial will be used in the guest so you can identify the disk inside the by the serial.
-For instance in Fedora the disk by id will contain the serial
+The serial will be used in the guest so you can identify the disk inside the guest by the serial.
+For instance in Fedora the disk by id will contain the serial.
 ```bash
 $ virtctl console vmi-fedora